-Prince Albert Municipality is a category B Municipality as directed by the Constitution of the Republic of South Africa, 1996.
-It has an Executive Mayoral System combined with a ward participatory system.
-The council consists of seven seats.
-Four of these seats are for elected representatives and 3 for proportional representatives based on a formula related to the number of votes that each political party receives in the elections.
+Prince Albert Municipality is a Category B Municipality as directed by the Constitution of the Republic of South Africa, 1996.
+It shares municipal executive and legislative authority in its area with a Category C municipality, named the Central Karoo District Municipality, situated in Beaufort-West.
+The Prince Albert Municipality has an Executive Mayoral System combined with a ward participatory system.
+The council consists of seven seats, four of these seats are for elected representatives and 3 for proportional representatives based on a formula related to the number of votes that each political party receives in the elections.